kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

         }
     }

-[Johnathan Zdziarski](http://www.zdziarski.com/blog/?cat=8) had researched that the size of the fstab in iOS (so far) has always been 80 bytes but noticed that on jailbreak devices, fstab is 65 bytes because it has been patched for read-write access
+[Johnathan Zdziarski](http://www.zdziarski.com/blog/?cat=8) researched that the size of the fstab on iOS (so far) has always been 80 bytes but noticed that on jailbreak devices, fstab is 65 bytes.
+That's because the jailbreak patches it for read-write access:

     stat("/etc/fstab", &theStat);
     off_t fstabSize = theStat.st_size;
     if (fstabSize < 80)
     {
         ; //possibly jailbroken
     }

-He also mentions that many functions like the fork() function to fork a process are turned off for the app sandbox environment of iOS, therefor is fork() succeeds, the phone may be jailbroken.
-This check may not be able to be used unless you are writing adhoc code that does not need to be approved through the App store as you don't want to fork() a process.
-If the fork process succeeds, you'd need to exit the process with exit(0), however explicitly exiting an app is against Apple's review guidelines and may get your app rejected.
-If your using this in a test environment, make sure that you exclude when the user is running an iPhone simulator as you will incorrectly be notified of a jailbreak when their isn't one
+He also mentions that iOS disables many functions like `fork()` for the app sandbox environment.
+Therefor if `fork()` succeeds, the phone may be jailbroken.
+You can use this check for adhoc builds.
+You don’t want to `fork()` a process without cleanup by calling `exit(0)`.
+Explicitly exiting an app is against Apple’s review guidelines and you'll get rejected for calling exit function.:

 	#if !(TARGET_IPHONE_SIMULATOR)
 	    pid_t theID = fork();